 We were asked to put together some articles or references when it comes to the use of vinegar with your grout.
-We at Elite Services Quality Clean recommend for home owners to not use vinegar during your maintenance cleanings to clean your grout.
+We at Elite Services Quality Clean recommend for homeowners to not use vinegar during your maintenance cleanings to clean your grout.
 This is because it is acidic and breaks down the calcium in the grout, thus weakening the grout.
 We always recommend getting a Neutral pH cleaner to use.
 You can find this at your local Sam’s club, Janitorial supply store or Lowe’s or Home Depot.
 As always we are happy to help you with your cleaner choice.
 Please see some articles blow and the links where we found them for more helpful information.
-What you see below has been copy and pasted from the source sites and the source sites referenced.
+What you see below has been copied and pasted from the source sites and the source sites referenced.

 How do I clean grout?

 Cementitious grout, as you may have observed, is porous – it can absorb a stain.
 Looked at under a microscope, there is a large surface area to absorb stains.
 For this reason, many owners choose to seal their grout – usually the better the sealer, the more the grout joint is protected.
 Even better, if epoxy grout is used, it is virtually the same as stain proofing the tile.

 Removing stains from cementitious grout is similar to removing stains from clothing.
 The same cleaners you might use on clothes to get out a stain should also work on grout.

 Keep in mind though, that grout is based primarily of cement and sand.
 Sand, like glass, is unaffected chemically by most cleaners.
 Cement is not – rather it is alkaline based and is dissolved by acids.
 As baking soda and vinegar react, so do grout and vinegar.